Dmytro Polovynka

 A mother is looking for a son

-If the player has a single mother or a single son in his hands, he has the right to say “mother is looking for a son” or “son is looking for a mother” before the play, and he places the chip in front of him.
-The player who has a pair to this tile may put his chip in front of him.
-If this happens, the players roll the dice to determine who will get this combination.
-Now one player has 17 tiles and the other has 15.
 A player with 15 tiles rolls two dice to determine which tile should be given to him in return.
-If he gets a “point”, a mother, a son, or a tile that the other player does not have, he rolls the dice until he gets the value that the player with 17 tiles has.
+If he rolls a “point”, a mother, a son, or a tile that the other player does not have, he rolls the dice until he gets the value that the player with 17 tiles has.
 After the exchange has taken place, the dice are set back to the “point” value.
-Note that if the dice show the “earth” value, then a player can give an equal tile.
-That is, if dice show 6-3, then a player should give any of [6:3] and [5:4].

 Looking for a son or mother is only possible if they are not a “point” by themselves.